 Understand the impact and forecast, forecast, forecast

 The best way to prepare for the impact of coronavirus is to make sure you properly understand it.
 Use your existing cash flow forecasting software (if you have access to one) or follow FreeAgent’s guide to manual forecasting to address threats to your business.
+In the short-term, Matthaus Tekathen’s guide to plugging the cash flow gap could help keep the wheels turning on your business.
 Now might not be the best time to invest in new tech tools, but it’s still worth considering the positive impact forecasting software could have on your business further down the line.
 G2 have a good list of available products to browse.

 Learn from your peers, and remember their advice once we’re out the other side

 While these tips are essential for dealing with the impact of coronavirus on your business right now, they also form part of day to day best practice on cash flow management.
 For more details, and to hear from business owners like you, have a listen to NatWest’s explainer on cash flow issues chaired by retail consultant Mary Portas.